4d/docs/docs/WebServer/webServerSecurity.md

 >*	Do not call any interface elements in the `On Web Authentication` database method (`ALERT`, `DIALOG`, etc.) because otherwise its execution will be interrupted and the connection refused.
 The same thing will happen if an error occurs during its processing.

-### Method calls

-The `On Web Authentication` database method is automatically called when a request or processing requires the execution of a 4D method.
-It is also called when the web server receives an invalid static URL (for example, if the static page requested does not exist).

-The `On Web Authentication` database method is therefore called in the following cases:

-- when the web server receives a URL requesting a resource that does not exist
-- when the web server receives a URL beginning with `4DACTION/`, `4DCGI/`...
-- when the web server receives a root access URL and no home page has been set in the Settings or by means of the `WEB SET HOME PAGE` command
-- when the web server processes a tag executing code (e.g `4DSCRIPT`) in a semi-dynamic page.

-The `On Web Authentication` database method is NOT called:

-- when the web server receives a URL requesting a valid static page.
-- when the web server reveives a URL beginning with `rest/` and the REST server is launched.

 ### Example